- Bachelor’s degree in any field and with a wide variety of experience.

 - Applicants must take the Graduate Record Examination (GRE).
 No specific subject test is required.

-- Non-native English speakers must also take the TOEFL (Test of English as a Foreign Language).
-The TOEFL requirement is waived if your undergraduate or graduate degree was completed at an institution where the language of instruction is English.
+- Non-native English speakers must also take the TOEFL (Test of English as a Foreign Language) OR the IELTS (International English Language Testing System).
+The TOEFL or IELTS requirement is waived if your undergraduate or graduate degree was completed at an institution where the language of instruction is English.

 - Come visit us.
 Meeting in person is always helpful.
 We can also arrange for you to meet with alumni in other locations.